Interested In Becoming A Therapist? Career, Training, And Educational Requirements

 What Makes A Good Therapist?

-The right education and training are essential if you want to become a therapist, but just as necessary are the right interpersonal skills.
+The right education and training are essential if you want to become a therapist.
+The right interpersonal skills are just as necessary.

 The qualities of a good therapist are: